ljsinclair/featurebase-docs/docs/concepts/concept-bitmap-index.md

 High Cardinality data works well in bitmaps because the relationship either exists or it does not.

-For example, a single bitmap (represented as a row) may be represented as follows:
+For example, the first column values can be represented as a single bitmap:

 |  | Manatee | Sea Horse | Koala | Starfish |
 |---|---|---|---|---|
 | Vertebrate | 1 | 1 | 1 | 0 |